API + MCP Guide

 table_metadata.json:-

-cells[col].full_value— validated value -
+cells[col].value— validated value (legacy files may usefull_value) -

 cells[col].confidence—HIGH/MEDIUM/LOW/ID -